-clr" (clear) button
+"clr" (clear) button

-- press button = reverts to basic settings - other selected functions are cleared

-Exception:

-- needle stop up/down - press "clr" button twice to clear altered basic settings of the auto-length buttonhole
+- press button = reverts to basic settings - other selected functions are cleared Exception: - needle stop up/down - press "clr" button twice to clear altered basic settings of the auto-length buttonhole

-Letters, numbers and characters (330 only Block alphabet)
+Letters, numbers and characters (B 325 block alphabet only)

-- press Alphabet button - one of the fonts will appear on the screen - select desired font by pressing the alphabet button - press the right button to scroll letters and numbers forwards (A B C ...) - press the left button to scroll letters and numbers backwards (@ Ç ?...)
+- press Alphabet button - one of the fonts will appear on the screen - select desired font by pressing the alphabet button - press the right button to scroll letters and numbers forwards (A B C ...) - press the left button to scroll letters and numbers backwards (@ C ? ...)